Automattic/remote-data-blocks/docs/extending/overrides.md

 Overrides provide a way to customize the behavior of remote data blocks on a per-block basis.
 You can use them to modify the underlying query input variables, adjust the query response, or change the caching behavior.
 Overrides are defined when you register a remote data block and can be enabled or disabled via the block settings in the WordPress editor.

-If you have multiple instances of the same remote data block in a piece of content, each instance can have a different number of overrides enabled.
-The default behavior is no overrides.
+If you have multiple instances of the same remote data block in a piece of content, each instance can have different overrides enabled.
+By default, no overrides are enabled.

 Here is an example of an override that modifies usesthe query input variables based on the URL.